SEADRIF is a regional initiative

 All ASEAN+3 countries can join SEADRIF and become members.
 There are no membership fees to join.
 Currently, the following countries are members:

-Cambodia, Indonesia, Lao PDR, Myanmar, Philippines, Singapore, Japan, Viet Nam.
+Cambodia, Indonesia, Japan, Lao PDR, Myanmar, Philippines, Singapore, Viet Nam.

 All participating countries sign the SEADRIF Memorandum of Understanding.
 SEADRIF is an ASEAN+3 initiative in partnership with the World Bank.